 Which is Better – A Blade or Mallet Putter?

 The first step is to be sure you want a blade putter over a mallet putter.
-There is no right or wrong answer and much will come down to your personal preference and, to an extent, your putting style.
+There is no right or wrong answer, and much will come down to your personal preference and, to an extent, your putting style.

 Many traditional players prefer the look and feel of the blade putters that, despite a few advancements, have been the norm since the origin of golf.
-While materials, weighing, and other features have certainly evolved, the look of a modern blade putter is comparable to those used for centuries.
+While materials, weighting, and other features have certainly evolved, the look of a modern blade putter is comparable to those used for centuries.

-Mallet putters come in a range of shapes and designs but are generally larger with more body behind the face of the putter.
-The designs allow for better perimeter weighting and many find them to be more forgiving and easier to use.
+Mallet putters come in a range of shapes and designs but are generally larger, with more body behind the face of the putter.
+The designs allow for better perimeter weighting, and many find them to be more forgiving and easier to use.